Mamine777/webserv/README.md

 Webserv is a lightweight HTTP server written in C++98, built as part of the 42 Network curriculum.
 It supports CGI execution, request handling, and custom configuration parsing.

 ## Made By
-M amine Kariouh && Florian Ghysbrecht && Firdawsse Mazouz
+M amine Kariouh && fghysbre && fimazouz

 ## Features